yuzonightly/golang-discovery/README.md

 # golang-discovery

-rust-lang/rustlings, but with `a few modifications :)`
+rust-lang/rustlings, but with _a few modifications :)_.

 Simple exercises in Go.